MohamedAmineBENNAJI/Disaster-sentiment-analysis/README.md

 The model will not generalize well for imbalanced classes with fewer samples.
 We can work on reducing the effect by using some  [**techniques**](https://towardsdatascience.com/5-techniques-to-work-with-imbalanced-data-in-machine-learning-80836d45d30c) that deal with datasets imbalance.

 For some categories, we should focus on **recall** as all the categories has the same precision.

+### Acknowledgements

+Many thanks to **Udacity** for the great content that helped me implement this project and also for **Appen** for providing the dataset we used to build a complete disaster response pipeline from ETL to classification and deployment.